 Wasabi Tours has been in business since 2006 and strives to create tours that allow guests to not only discover highlights of the island, but also to explore off the beaten paths.
 They receive consistent stellar reviews both for the content of their tours and for their professional and knowledgeable tour guides, and we are confident you will be in capable hands with them.

-We are affiliate partners with Wasabi Tours meaning that we receive a percentage for each successful booking made through our website.
-This happens without any additional charge to you. (read more on the use of those links on our website here).
+We are affiliate partners with Wasabi Tours and any booking on this page you make is made directly with Wasabi Tours.
+We receive a percentage from the activity provider for each successful booking made through our website but this happens without any additional charge to you. (read more on the use of those links on our website here).